 - Loss of consortium

-How A New Hampshire Bicycle Accident Lawyer Can Help
+How a New Hampshire Bicycle Accident Attorney Can Help

 Following a bicycle accident, it can be challenging to know where to turn.
 Dealing with the cost of your medical treatment is never easy, but taking this challenge on while injured is especially difficult.
 With the help of knowledgeable legal counsel, you could pursue the monetary compensation you deserve.
-Attorney Bradford Coates has the skill experience necessary to help you hold the person responsible for your injuries accountable.
+Attorney Bradford Coates has the skill and experience necessary to help you hold the person responsible for your injuries accountable.
+Contact us today so our New Hampshire bike accident lawyers can help you with your case.